Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 Dry Your Memory Foam Mattress

 The most effective way to dry a memory foam bed is to take it outside, where it can get lots of sunlight and air.
 If that’s not an option, place the mattress in a well-ventilated room where it can air dry quickly.
-Speed up the indoor drying process by targeting a fan at the mattress or using a hairdryer on low heat.
+Speed up the indoor drying process by directing a fan at the mattress or using a hairdryer on low heat.

 Keep Your Memory Foam Mattress Clean